- How Sleep Works

-Each full dropper of oil contains roughly 80mg of CBD, which can be an effective dose for those with severe discomfort or symptoms.
-It can also be too much for someone with milder symptoms.
+A full dropper contains roughly 80 milligrams of CBD.
+This dose might be too much for inexperienced users.
 We suggest users start with a half-dropper and work up to stronger doses.

 Medterra’s 500mg CBD Oil tinctures are a great choice for users who value purity in CBD concentration and legal compliance.
 All of their products are Made in the USA, are third-party tested, fully compliant under the Kentucky Department of Agricultural Hemp Pilot Program, and certified by the U.S. Hemp Authority.

-Medterra uses a whole-plant, CO2 extraction that draws CBD from the plant material and filters out unnatural substances.
+Medterra uses a whole-plant, CO2 extraction process.
+This separates CBD and plant matter and filters out unwanted elements.
 The process maximizes purity in the CBD concentration.
 The tinctures are made with 99% CBD and MCT coconut oil.
 All of their plants are non-GMO, pesticide-free, and THC-free.
 Shipping is available to all 50 states and most international countries.

 CBDistillery offers another high-quality option for low-dosage CBD oil but at a more affordable price point.
 A 30mL bottle of 250mg costs $19.99.

 Their products are sourced from non-GMO, U.S.-grown industrial hemp using natural farming practices.
-Extracted from aerial plant parts, their products are made with 99% pure CBD isolates and are flavorless.
-All products are THC-free.
+Extracted from aerial plant parts, they have both isolate and full spectrum CBD products.

 Vape oil is CBD oil extracted from hemp that is formulated with a cutting agent, such as vegetable glycerine or propylene glycol.
 Vape oil is inhaled using a vape pen.
 The effects are almost instantaneous, and produce a relaxing sensation for up to an hour or so – though the duration of these effects typically depends on how long the consumer inhales from the pen and how long they hold the vapor in before exhaling.
 Many find that inhaling for up to three seconds and holding the vapor in for up to five seconds will produce the strongest, longest-lasting effects.